Ovarian Cancer: Causes, Symptoms, Types and Treatments

 Stromal tumors are tumors that rarely develop but begin their development in the connective tissue that holds the ovary together.
 Most of these tumors come in the form of granulosa-theca tumors or Sertoli-Leydig cell tumors.

-This form of ovarian cancer only accounts for up to 2% of all diagnosed cases of ovarian cancer.
+This form of only accounts for up to 2% of all diagnosed cases.

 Primary Peritoneal Carcinoma

-Primary peritoneal carcinoma is a unique form of ovarian cancer as it can develop even after an individual’s ovaries have been removed.
-This form of ovarian cancer develops in the cells of the peritoneum (abdominal lining) and is similar in many ways to epithelial ovarian cancer.
+Primary peritoneal carcinoma is a unique form of as it can develop even after an individual’s ovaries have been removed.
+This form of develops in the cells of the peritoneum (abdominal lining) and is similar in many ways to epithelial ovarian cancer.

 Ovarian Cancer Risk Factors